Excel VBA Value Property

-Once the “VALUE” property selected we need to set the value to the cell A1 by putting the value in equal sign.
+- Once the “VALUE” property is selected, we need to set the value to the cell A1 by putting the value in equal sign.

 Sub Value() Range("A1").Value = "Welcome to VBA" End Sub

-If you want to insert the same value to multiple cells then refer the cells like below-using code.
+- If you want to insert the same value to multiple cells, then refer the cells like the below code.

 Sub Value() Range("A1:A5").Value = "Welcome to VBA" End Sub

-This will insert the value “Welcome to VBA” from the cell A1 to A5.
+- This will insert the value from the cell A1 to A5.

-If you want to insert values to different cell but not for series of the cell then we need to use code and the cell address in separate arguments like the below.
+- If you want to insert values to different cells but not for series of the cell, then we need to use code and the cell address in separate arguments like the below.

 Sub Value() Range("A1,A5,B4,C2").Value = "Welcome to VBA" End Sub

-Example #2 – Insert VBA Value Using CELLS Property
+Example #2 – Insert Value using CELLS Property

-Not through RANGE object but also using VBA CELLS property we can insert values.
-But one of the problems with CELLS object is we don’t get the access of IntelliSense list as we got for RANGE object.
+Not through the RANGE object but also using VBA CELLS property, we can insert values.
+But one of the problems with the CELLS object is we don’t get access to the IntelliSense list as we got for the RANGE object.

-Here we need to mention the row & column numbers we need the insert the VBA value.
-For an example if you want to insert the value to the cell A1 then the code is CELLS(1,1), if you want to insert the value to the cell B5 then the code is CELLS(5,2) i.e. equal to B5 cell.
+Here we need to mention the row & column numbers we need the insert the value.
+For example, if you want to insert the value to the cell A1, then the code is CELLS(1,1).
+If you want to insert the value to the cell B5, then the code is CELLS(5,2), i.e., equal to B5 cell.

-We cannot insert values to multiple cells by using CELLS property, this is unlike our RANGE object.
+We cannot insert values into multiple cells by using CELLS property.
+This is unlike our RANGE object.